tux-friend/tux-cube/README.md

 - ...
 - ...

 I aim for a 35x35x35mm cube with 3D printed case.
 The case should be robust -- hopefully that it can fall from a building and be undamaged...
+Hope to be able to do this project.

 ## Proof of concept

-## ESP32-Tux³-PCB
+## PCB design

-## Tux³ case and schematics
+## Case and schematics

+## Software

+### Micropython
+### Phyphox